LouisHyt/Express-session-Typescript/README.md

 ## 🔒 Security Features
 The application implements several security measures:
 - Helmet for HTTP headers security
-- Secure sessions with express-session
+- Secure sessions with express-session & signed cookies
 - MySQL session storage
-- Environment variables for sensitive data
+- Environment variables and validation for sensitive data

 ## 🔧 Configuration
 The project uses module-alias for better import management.
 Aliases are defined in package.json and include: